ashishsth7586/ashishsth7586/README.md

 I have no special talents.
 I am only passionately curious. </> Code

-- 🔭 I’m currently working on [Tekkon Technologies](https://tekkon.com.np)
+- 🔭 I’m currently working at [Tekkon Technologies](https://tekkon.com.np)
 - 📫 How to reach me: ashishsth7586@gmail.com